What is NAS mirror backup?

 In such cases, you can sync NAS to NAS instead of copying and transferring those files manually.

-To create NAS mirror backup, the first thing you should prepare is a powerful tool that can sync data between NAS and even other storage devices.
+To create NAS mirror backup, the first thing you should prepare is an effective tool that can sync data between NAS and even other storage devices.

-If you are using Synology NAS, you could consider downloading specialized tools from Synology Download Center to do a S
+If you are using Synology NAS and want to mirror it to another Synology, you could consider downloading specialized tools from Synology Download Center to do a Synology mirror backup, Synology Drive Server is an example.
+Similarly, you can use Hybrid Backup Sync to backup QNAP to QNAP.

-But if you are tired with the brand restrictions and want more powerful functions, AOMEI Backupper Standard is an adequate alternative.
+But if you are tired with the brand restrictions and want more powerful functions, AOMEI Backupper Standard is a good choice.
 It’s a backup & sync program with complete features and intuitive interface.
 Even a new user of it can acquaint the operation easily.

 Besides, it is free to create a NAS mirror backup with AOMEI Backupper.
-The high compatibility allows you to sync NAS to NAS or many other devices.
+The high compatibility allows you to sync NAS to NAS or many other devices with ease.

 Now let me show you the detailed steps to sync files between two NAS.